Tahmid4043/Neon-Themed-Password-Generator/README.md

 ## ✅ Status

 Project Completed ✔️
-You can view the live version here: [Live Demo](https://tahmid4043.github.io/Neon-Themed-Password-Generator/)
+You can view the live version here:https://neonthemedpasswordgenerator.netlify.app/